lardemua/atlascar2/README.md

 ### Roof switch

-In the ethernet port on the pc it must be the following ip address and mask:
+The ethernet port on the pc must have the following ip address and mask:
 `IP: 169.254.0.3   Mask: 255.255.255.0`

  <p align="center">
   <img width="20%" height="20%" src="https://user-images.githubusercontent.com/92535336/159135330-bcf1ba1b-a05a-42cd-98b7-5d9ff9a954cc.png">
 </p>

-With this, launching the drivers of the sensors must work!
+With this, launching the drivers of the sensors should work!

 <a name="working-atlascar2"></a>
-## 3:Working in the Atlascar2
+## 3: Working in the Atlascar2
 ### Using teamviewer for remote work
 The teamviewer app is configured to open automatically in atlascar2 after turning on the PC.
-So in order to connect to the atlascar the user only needs to add the user and password in his teamviewer app and it should be working
+So in order to connect to the atlascar, the user only needs to add the user number and password in his teamviewer app and it should be working.

 * User number: 1 145 728 199
 * Password: ask the administrator

-With this the user will see the atlascar pc!
+With this the user will see the atlascar desktop!

 <a name="testing-the-sensors"></a>
 # Testing the sensors